-The Semester One programme is specifically intended to best prepare students for one of the BFA specialist areas.
-Students are guided through structured projects in the first semester and examine the process of drawing, art making and design within the compulsory courses: 5101 Drawing, 5102 Design, 5103 Materials & Processes, before starting their specialism in the second semester.
+The Semester One programme is specifically intended to best prepare students for one of the BFA specialist pathways (Fine Arts, Photo Media, Graphic Design, and Fashion Design).
+Students are guided through structured projects in the first semester and examine the process of drawing, art-making, and design within the compulsory courses: 5101 Drawing, 5102 Design, and 5103 Materials + Processes, before starting their specialist pathway in the second semester.

 Critical and Contextual Studies

 A fully integrated programme of Critical and Contextual Studies supports all studio specialisms.
 5111a & 5111b Visual Theory Part 1 & Part 2 initiates students into the language of critical discourse and critique.
 Students learn to analyse, critique, discuss, write, and conduct research related to the practice of art and design.
 The Visual Theory courses also assist students in positioning their art and design practice within a broader cultural and historical context.

 Additional to the specialist courses, students have an opportunity to select from a range of elective courses.
 Elective courses enable the Year One student to test out other specialist areas, before firming up their decision to specialise in a pathway.
 Elective courses may include the following: